Rana Pratap is a synonym to Rajput valor, chivalry and perseverance. He was a stand alone fighter

 Gallantry and a love for freedom was in Rana's blood as he was the grandson of Rana Sangha and the

 son of Udai Singh.
 At a time when all the Rajput states were making ally with Akbar, Mewar remained independent and this made Akbar furious.
-He attacked Mewar and captured the fort of Chittor.
+He attacked Mewar in Rajasthan and captured the fort of Chittor.
 Udai

 Singh fled to the hills but chose to stay independent even without his kingdom.
 After his death Pratap